Skip to contents

 • monotonicity enforces logical consistency

-The goal is not to “improve the model”, but to ensure:
+The goal is not necessarily to “improve the model”, but to support a tariff structure where:

 the tariff behaves in a predictable and explainable way.